rahulhaque/compass-react-native/README.md

 - Then run `react-native run-android`.

 ## To-do
 - Build and test the app on iOS devices.
 The `/ios` directory does not contain any dependencies or config.

-(Yet to own a Mac 💻 donate me one 😅).
+(Yet to own a Mac 💻).

 ## Screenshots
 <img title="Compass" src="https://github.com/rahulhaque/compass-react-native-non-expo/blob/master/screenshots/image.png" width="300">